Health-Union/snowshu/docs/source/user_documentation/it_only_takes_one.rst

 One of the base challenges in programming is that computers think in absolutes.
-When we define a transforming condition to be applied to a dataset, that transforming condition *must be successful* for every last memeber of the dataset or the program will fail.
+When we define a transforming condition to be applied to a dataset, that transforming condition *must be successful* for every last member of the dataset or the program will fail.
 For example:

 .. code-block:: SQL